 At JAN, we occasionally receive contacts inquiring about the ability to request a modified or flexible schedule in order to attend Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings.
 These contacts come from both employees and employers who are trying to navigate the interactive process in a way that will balance business needs with recovery needs.

 One perspective we have encountered is that attending meetings is not relevant to work.
-Employers feel that employees should be able to attend meetings outside of work hours or use leave time as needed.
-The idea here is that attending meetings is not an accommodation, because it does not cause a barrier to perform the essential functions of the job.
+Employers sometimes think that employees should be able to attend meetings outside of work hours or use leave time as needed.
+The idea here is that attending meetings is not an accommodation because it does not interfere with performing the essential functions of the job.

-While attending AA or NA meetings may not directly impact the ability to perform the day-to-day functions of the job, it may be worth considering how attending these meetings can help an employee maintain overall performance.
+While attending AA or NA meetings may not directly impact the ability to perform the day-to-day functions of the job, attending these meetings can help an employee maintain overall performance.
 Attending meetings might be vital in continuing sobriety, which may play a role in performance and avoiding potential conduct violations.

 As an employee:

-- If attending a meeting does conflict with your work schedule, you might talk with your employer and see what might be possible.
+• If attending a meeting does conflict with your work schedule, you might talk with your employer and see what is possible.

 As an employer: